-I had no idea this was free until my bf and I walked by it and saw a sign outside.
+I had no idea this was free until I saw a sign outside.
 On the Lower Ground level, there’s a permanent exhibition with the history on the building and the Supreme Court.
 Visitors can also visit the court rooms on the upper floors.

 19 Princelet St (Museum of Immigration and Diversity)

 This very rarely opened museum in Whitechapel focuses on the history (and current situation) of immigration and refugees.
 Built in 1719, the house became a Jewish synagogue 150 years later.
 What I love about this small museum is that everything appears as it had without touch-ups.
 The colourful glass ceilings are dirty.
 There are cobwebs on the chandeliers.
 The paint on the walls are peeling off.
 It’s beautiful and simply perfect!
 Consider donating to chip in on the costs to keep the building standing!

 Royal Academy of Art

 The RA is usually accessible for members only.
 However, on Open Saturdays, non-members can join a free tour to see the architecture of the rooms and see a few paintings.
 You will, however, still need a ticket to see visiting artwork.

 St John’s Gate / The Museum of the Order of St John